A Child without education, is like a bird without wings

 For those with older children, it isn’t just the laws regarding cannabis that have changed during our children’s lifetime, but the feelings and stigmas often associated with cannabis use have changed significantly in the last decade.
-While many of our older children grew up with cannabis being illegal in their state, many younger children do not remember a time when cannabis wasn’t legal in their state.
+While many younger children do not remember a time when cannabis wasn’t legal in their state.

 So, how do you talk to you children about cannabis?
-When do you talk to your children about cannabis?
-How do you discuss how your personal feelings may differ from what they may be taught in school or different from what the law in your state allows?
+When do you talk to you children about cannabis?
+How do you discuss how your personal feeling may differ from what they may be taught in school or different from what the law in your state allows?

 Here are a few thoughts to help you get the conversation started:

-· Discuss the laws regarding cannabis in your state.
-Be sure you specify the differences between marijuana and hemp as well as outlining the type of use the law allows (medical or recreational)
+Discuss the laws regarding cannabis in your state.
+Be sure you specify the difference between marijuana and hemp as well as outlining the type of use the law allows (medical or recreational)

-· Answer their questions honestly and keep your answers simple.
-If they ask about your experience with cannabis or your personal thoughts, tell them the truth.
+- Answer their questions honestly and keep your answer simple.
+If the ask about your experience with cannabis or your personal thoughts, tell them the truth.
 Children, especially teens, will know when you are lying to them.
 If they feel comfortable enough to have this discussion with you, you owe it to them to be honest.

-· Encourage them to do their own research and come to you with any questions they have.
+- Encourage them to be their own research and come to you with any questions they have.

 Cannabis laws are likely to continue to be in a state of flux for the foreseeable future.
 It is important that we educate ourselves, as well as our children so that we can make informed decisions with respect to our health and wellness